-- Building on the recommendations of the National IG Review, we will help create and then adopt standard national and regional approaches wherever possible. - We will establish a new process to ensure that the requirements for data protection and data sharing are balanced and carefully documented. - We will create an easier way for people making Subject Access Requests to receive their data.
+- We will help create and then adopt standard national and regional approaches wherever possible. - We will establish a new process to ensure that the requirements for data protection and data sharing are balanced and carefully documented. - We will create an easier way for people making Subject Access Requests to receive their data.